-- Electronic communication should never be used as a means to resolve conflict. - Email should be used between parents and coaches only to provide specific information regarding practice and game times, team logistics, and arrangement of appointments. - Any inappropriate emails from coaches, parents, or scholar-athletes should be forwarded to the Athletic Director.
+- Electronic communication should never be used as a means to resolve conflict. - Email should be used between parents and coaches only to provide specific information regarding practice and game times, team logistics, and arrangement of appointments. - Any inappropriate emails from coaches, parents, or scholar-athletes should be forwarded to the Director of Athletics. - Coaches are encouraged to issue an end-of-season survey to get parental input regarding how the season went (positives and areas for improvement).